top of page

 14. If you speak too quietly, people will have to try to hear and their attention will fade

-15. Relaxed listening with an upright posture generates inner receptivity for the listener
+15. Relaxed speaking, two feet firmly on the grounds. with an upright posture generates authority.

-17. If your feelings and tone of voice come across as intense and absolute, you will sound intolerant, no matter how clearly you express your words.
+16. If your feelings and tone of voice come across as intense and absolute, you will sound intolerant.

-18. Dogmatic views put people in the audience on the defensive or they feel judged
+17. Dogmatic views put people in the audience on the defensive or they feel judged.

-20. Remember to pause for a two or three second every few minutes to allow listeners to absorb your words.
+19. Pause for a two or three seconds every few minutes to allow listeners to absorb your words.

 25. Remember you cannot develop as a speaker through repetition of the same talk.